naeske/surf_notify/README.md

     - cd 'path_of_folder'
     - python .\surf_notify.py

 NOTE: By default script checks maps once when opening then every 15 minutes after.
-To change this you can open surf_notify.py in an editor and change the value of x on line 60.
+To change this you can open surf_notify.py in an editor and change the value of variable x on line 18.
 Number taken is in seconds.

 ![running in shell](https://i.imgur.com/MTtwGIL.png)